By Hilary Nardone, Lead Environmental Group Manager

 1.If the chlorine level from the municipal water supply cannot be detected at the building’s point of entry, it is sensible to consider supplemental disinfection:

-A study by Kuchta et. al. found that Legionella bacteria can survive in low levels of chlorine for relatively long periods of time – twice as long as other bacteria like E. coli.1In fact, the National Academies of Sciences, Engineering, and Medicine recommends the Environmental Protection Agency require minimum disinfect residual throughout the public water systems to prevent the growth of Legionella bacteria.2 Therefore, if the chlorine residual in the incoming potable water supply is found to be less than 0.5 ppm, supplemental addition of disinfectant at the building’s entry point may greatly minimize likelihood of biofilm and Legionella bacteria.3
+A study by Kuchta et. al. found that Legionella bacteria can survive in low levels of chlorine for relatively long periods of time – twice as long as other bacteria like E. coli.1In fact, the National Academies of Sciences, Engineering, and Medicine recommends that the Environmental Protection Agency require minimum disinfect residual throughout the public water systems to prevent the growth of Legionella bacteria.2 Therefore, if the chlorine residual in the incoming potable water supply is found to be less than 0.5 ppm, supplemental addition of disinfectant at the building’s entry point may greatly minimize likelihood of biofilm and Legionella bacteria.3

 2.Chlorine breakdown may vary based on water temperature: